Home » Course » Side Dish » Xiang Chun Crepes {Toona Sinensis Mian Yi}

 Xiang Chun Crepes {Toona Sinensis Mian Yi}

-Xiang Chun Crepes featuring toona sinensis tree young leaves are so flavorful with a hint of semi-sweetness.
+Xiang Chun Crepes featuring toona sinensis tree young leaves are so naturally yummy and seriously nutritious.
 Also known as Chinese mahogany, Xiang Chun is a popular tree in China, especially in the Yangtze River Delta area.
-Use the tasty, healthy and nutritious Xiang Chun tender leaves to make a crepe is a traditional home cooking.
+Using the tasty and healthy Xiang Chun tender leaves to make a crepe is a traditional home cooking.

-We call crepes “Mian Yi” in my hometown Suzhou, in the heart of Yangtze River Delta, which loosely translates into “flour thin sheet”.
+We call crepes “Mian Yi” in my hometown Suzhou, in the heart of the Yangtze River Delta, which loosely translates into “flour thin sheet”.
 The tender young toona sinensis leaves have a sharp, appetizingly fragrant aroma and taste.
-Dubbed as “vegetables growing in the tree”, people enjoy them as a vegetable since ancient time.
+Dubbed “vegetables growing in the tree”, people enjoy them as a vegetable since ancient times.
 Read here to learn more about Xiang Chun.

 Xiang Chun {toona sinensis} tender leaves growing in early spring